SystemsApproach/private5g/software/start.rst

 .. code-block::

    root@host:/workdir# make gnbsim-uninstall
-   root@host:/workdir# make 5gc-core-uninstall
+   root@host:/workdir# make 5gc-uninstall
    root@host:/workdir# make k8s-uninstall

 Finally, note that while we stepped through the system one component at a time, OnRamp includes compound Make targets.
-For example, you could have accomplished everything covered in this section by typing:
+For example, you can uninstall everything covered in this section by typing:

 .. code-block::

-   root@host:/workdir# make aether-install
    root@host:/workdir# make aether-uninstall

+Look at the ``Makefile`` to see the available set of Make targets.